-1-5 units (Glasser) not given 2005-06
+1-5 units, not given this year (Glasser, T)

 COMM 380.
 Curriculum Practical Training-Practical experience in the communication industries.
 Prerequisites: graduate standing in Communication, consent of instructor.
 Meets requirements for Curricular Practical Training for students on F-1 visas.
 380 May be repeated four times for credit.